docker-library/docs/lightstreamer-server/content.md

 ```
 ### Full replace of the "adapters" folder

-In the case you have many custom Adapter Sets to deploy, a more appropriate strategy is to replace the factory adapters folder with the one in your host machine:
+In the case you have many custom Adapter Sets to deploy, a more appropriate strategy is to replace the factory adapters folder with the one located in your host machine:

 ```console
 $ docker run --name ls-server -v /path/to/my-adapters:/lightstreamer/adapters -d -p 80:8080 lightstreamer-server